-- 1. Create curriculum experiences that involve learners actively in identifying and building on their existing knowledge, understandings and skills, children can make sense of what they are learning more readily. - 2. plan tasks and learning opportunities that use and reinforce existing knowledge and skills, children embed learning and knowledge more efficiently. - 3. promote collaborative inquiry and problem solving developing thinking skills through a more facilitative and probing role amongst teachers that encourages learners to take increasing responsibility for their learning, children will retain knowledge and make more sense of their learning - 4. encourage pupils to make connections between subjects effectively, without watering knowledge down, it is powerful in overcoming the difficulty learners sometimes have in transferring thinking and learning from one subject to another. - 5. contextualise their curriculum and teaching/ experiences, linking learning in school with the wider world and community, children are more likely to retain and understand knowledge.
+- 1. Create curriculum experiences that involve learners actively identifying and building on their existing knowledge, understandings and skills, children can make sense of what they are learning more readily. - 2.
+Plan learning opportunities that use and reinforce existing knowledge and skills, children embed learning and knowledge more efficiently. - 3.
+Promote collaborative inquiry and problem solving- developing thinking skills through a more facilitative and probing role amongst teachers that encourages learners to take increasing responsibility for their learning, children will retain knowledge and make more sense of their learning - 4.
+Encourage pupils to make connections between subjects effectively, without watering knowledge down, it is powerful in overcoming the difficulty learners sometimes have in transferring thinking and learning from one subject to another. - 5.
+Contextualise their curriculum and teaching/ experiences, linking learning in school with the wider world and community, children are more likely to retain and understand knowledge.

-With this research in mind, senior leaders are trialling the following St Mary of the Angels (SMA) teaching threads (TT), with excellent support from teaching staff, across 2019.
-Initial impact is demonstrating to us that our approach was worth the time and effort in making this project our own.
+With this research in mind, senior leaders introduced St Mary of the Angels (SMA) teaching threads (TT), with excellent support from teaching staff.
 Children and staff are significantly more engaged in their learning.

 Please find below our 5 SMATTs, linking our Foundation subjects key knowledge and our other subjects too, where relevant.
-These are similar to Golden threads(Chris Quigley) which attempt to draw together the many threads of knowledge presented in the National Curriculum, coherently and in a way that we feel optimises learning for the children here at St Mary's.
+These are similar to Golden threads (Chris Quigley) which attempt to draw together the many threads of knowledge presented in the National Curriculum, coherently and in a way that we feel optimises learning for the children here at St Mary's.
 There will be a small number of times when the children's learning will overlap/combine key knowledge from one SMATT; we embrace that and accept that the Golden thread may branch away purposefully at these times.
 However, largely speaking, our foci will be x 1 SMATT driven, with coincidental learning acknowledged in plans.

-How we communicate in different ways for different purposes (SMATT1) (Music, Art, DT, MfL, P.E)
+How we communicate in different ways for different purposes (SMATT1) (Music, Art, DT, P.E)